 Can Dogs Eat Blueberries?

 Your dog might go gaga over crunchy biscuits, but have you ever tried to reward him with plump blueberries instead?
 According to the American Kennel Club, blueberries are not only totally safe to feed your dog, it's actually encouraged that you do so.
 If you find yourself asking, "Can my dog eat blueberries?"
 The answer is a resounding yes.
 Blueberries are packed with antioxidants that protect cells in both canine and human bodies and improve brain function.
 Blueberries are also low in calories making them an ideal option for those of us monitoring our pup's weight.
 As with any treat, moderation is key.
-Keep in mind that special treats, even fruit like apples, should only make up 10% or less of your dog's diet.
+Keep in mind that special treats, even fruit like apples, should only make up 10 percent or less of your dog's diet.
 Below are a few more rules of thumb for feeding a dog blueberries.

 Can dogs eat blueberry muffins?